Deep sequence models tend to memorize geometrically; it is unclear why: Implicit in-weights reasoning is learned

-We define an in-weights version of the above task (\cref{fig:overview-in-weights}), where all examples are generated from a fixed graph $\graph$ (of degree $\degree$ and path length $\pathlength$), rather than a fresh graph per example.
-Here, the model is made to memorize the full graph in its weights through edge-memorization examples, where the input is some node $\node$, and the next-token target is an adjacent node $\node'$.
-Next, path-finding examples are generated from the same graph by picking as input a random leaf node $\leaf$ (a single token) and as target, the unique root-goal path (a sequence from $\start$ to $\leaf$).
-The model is trained for path-finding on a subset of such leaves from our fixed graph, and is tested on the remaining leaves.
-(We defer results on some harder variants of this topology to \S\ref{sec:tree-star}.)
+\looseness-1 \textbf{Our task definition.} The path-star topology is a tree graph where multiple {\textit{disjoint}} \textit{uniform-length} paths branch out from the root.
+For our task, all examples are generated from a \textit{fixed} (giant) graph $\graph$ of degree $\degree$ and path length $\pathlength$.
+Part of the training data consists of ``edge-memorization'' examples where the input prompt is some node $\node$ and the target is an adjacent node $\node'$ in $\graph$.
+These training examples cover \textit{all} the edges so that the model memorizes all of $\graph$ in its weights.
+Separately, we generate path-finding examples by picking as input prompt a random leaf node $\leaf$ and as target, the unique root-goal path (a sequence of tokens from $\start$ to $\leaf$).
+We train for path-finding on only a \textit{subset} of such leaves, and test on the remaining ``unseen'' leaves, leaves whose root-to-leaf paths are never seen end-to-end---only the constituent edges are seen individually, which doesn't trivialize the path-finding task.
+(We extend our experiments to harder graphs in \S\ref{sec:tree-star}.)